OliverCadman/cross_tracks_ci_ms3/TESTING.md

 ### Unfixed Bugs

+#### 'Browse Tracks' page on Firefox (laptop screen size)

+When testing the arrangement of track cards in the website's 'Browse Tracks' page on Google Chrome and Apple Safari browsers (on laptop screen size), the testing results are as expected; the cards are three-per-row, and arranged in a uniform style.
+However, when testing on the Firefox browser, the first two cards of the second row are pushed down, as if there is some invisible box-sizing added by the MaterializeCSS cards, which is making the cards not fit neatly in a row.
+Or alternatively, some text content on the first row of cards is word breaking, making one card two large for them all to fit on one row.

+The developer examined the cards for any word breaks, and used Firefox's devtools to alter the padding of the Materialize 'col' divs.
+This did result in the cards fitting on two rows.
+However, when adding this style rule into
+CSS and testing the page again, the cards returned to their original, incorrect, and unsightly layout.
+This leads me to believe that only the top row of cards should have a specific class to adjust the padding of the containing divs.

+However, since the cards are paginated, the developer visited the second page of the track cards, which were all positioned as expected; two rows, with three cards per row.
+This is also the case for the rest of the pages.
+The text content, or size of the cards, in no way differs to that in the first page of cards, which makes matters ever more confusing.

+It is of course not a good or aesthetic/visually pleasing look to have these cards displayed in such away.
+Should the developer have time before project submission, they will of course endeavour to rectify this.

 #### Jinja URL encoding

 A number of issues were encountered when using Javascript to communicate to Flask, using the `url_for()` method.